Cyphrme/Coze/docs/proposals/implemented/support_normal.md

 `order` requires specified fields in the given order and additional fields are permitted after the order fields.

-`option` specifies permissable optional fields and is used with a `need` or an `order`.
+`option` specifies permissible optional fields and is used with a `need` or an `order`.
 All fields not in `option` and the respective `need` or `order` are invalid.
 If option is nil, all extra fields are valid.